What to Expect, and What's Expected of You

 -Happy Tails covers all medical care for foster dogs, but we ask you to transport your foster dog to the vet occasionally.
-Our veterinarian is Westchester Animal Clinic in Porter, Indiana.
-We also use the South Suburban Humane Society Spay/Neuter Clinic in Chicago Heights, Illinois at times.

 -Food and supplies can be provided.
 Some Foster Parents provide these as an in-kind gift to Happy Tails Rescue, but this is not necessary.
 Supplies including crates, food, treats, blankets/beds and toys are available as needed.